 Steven P. Blonder, Esq.

 Final Approval Hearing

-The Court will decide whether to approve the Settlement at a Final Approval Hearing on January 13, 2015 at 10:00 a.m. in Department 310 of the Los Angeles Superior Court, located at 600 South Commonwealth Ave., Los Angeles, CA 90005.
-As a Class Member, you or your lawyer can appear before the Court and object to the proposed Settlement.
-If you choose to appear through an attorney, you have to pay that attorney.
+The Court held a hearing to decide whether to approve the Settlement on January 13, 2015, at 10:00 a.m. in Department 310 of the Los Angeles Superior Court, located at 600 South Commonwealth Ave., Los Angeles, CA 92002.
+The Court entered a Final Approval Order on February 27, 2015 and a Final Judgment on May 7, 2015.